harrisonlab/Metabarcoding_projects/statistical analysis.md

 plotPCA(dds)
 dev.off()
 ```
-I may update this to accept a phlyoseq object rather than DESeq and do the size factor calculations internally

 #### taxa graphs
 plotTaxa produces a ggplot2 bar chart of taxa counts
 It takes the following options: